-Henrietta Lacks: Hell of a lot of HeLa Cells
+Henrietta Lacks The Immortal Women: A Hell of a lot of HeLa Cells

 Black Lives Matter in Microbiology Bonus Post II